itchio/kitch/README.md

-# itch canary
+# kitch

-This is repository's purpose is to serve the 'canary' (unstable) release of the itch app.
+kitch is the beta version of the [itch app](https://itch.io/app).
+It can be installed in parallel without conflicting with the stable version.

 ## Download links